crypt0rr/kb/content/tools/framework/bloodhoundpy/index.md

-  --disable-pooling     Don't use subprocesses for ACL parsing (only for debugging purposes) --disable-autogc      Don't automatically select a Global Catalog (use only if it gives errors) --zip                 Compress the JSON output files into a zip archive
+  --disable-pooling     Don't use subprocesses for ACL parsing (only for debugging purposes) --disable-autogc      Don't automatically select a Global Catalog (use only if it gives errors) --zip                 Compress the JSON output files into a zip archive --computerfile COMPUTERFILE
+                        File containing computer FQDNs to use as allowlist for any computer based methods --cachefile CACHEFILE
+                        Cache file (experimental)
 ```

 ### Examples